srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 dm <- ADMDatamart("models.csv", "preds.csv", folder="adm")
 ```

-# Example analysis
+# Example analyses

+Now the data is retrieved, it is easy to create plots and perform all sorts of analyses.
+The library provides several standard plots (see plot* functions in the [help](https://pegasystems.github.io/cdh-datascientist-tools/reference/index.html)), although it is easy enough to construct your own (see source of the plot functions in the repository).

 ## R

-Now the data is retrieved, it is easy to create plots.
-The library provides several plots (see plot* functions in the [help](https://pegasystems.github.io/cdh-datascientist-tools/reference/index.html)), although it is easy enough to construct your own (see source of [plots.R](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/r/R/plots.R) for inspiration).

 ```r
 plotPerformanceSuccessRateBubbleChart(dm)